 Tenosynovitis is an inflammation of the fibrous sheaths that are wrapped around the tendons of the ankles and wrists.
 With the inflammation there is often a spectrum of related symptoms:

-The ergonomic folks (usually people you work with who have taken a course with Occupational Health and Safety) have a whole list of recommendations, some of which you will find on the slide show at the bottom of this page).
+The ergonomic folks (usually people you work with who have taken a course with Occupational Health and Safety) have a whole list of recommendations.
 It's a good idea to use the furniture and assorted appliances properly when you have them-- don't slump or let your wrists flag (clue: if your wrists are tired and if your hands are cramped, what does that tell you?).
 Take breaks in your activities if they are repetitive.
 Those are the commonsense suggestions from people familiar with this condition.

 Some Ideas of How To Deal With The Pain: